Conflux-Chain/conflux-doc/docs/json-rpc.md

   - sdk
 ---

+**IMPORTANT NOTICE (2021/01/21): Starting from version 1.XX, all hex addresses used in the RPCs below have been updated to base32 addresses, as defined in [CIP-37](https://github.com/Conflux-Chain/CIPs/blob/master/CIPs/cip-37.md).
+For converting legacy hex addresses into base32 addresses, please refer to XX.**

 The Conflux JSON-RPC API is a collection of interfaces that allow you to interact with a local or remote Conflux node.
 You can use this API through an HTTP, TCP, or WebSocket connection.

 The following is an API reference documentation with examples.